 Using antifreeze in boilers

 Viessmann boilers are designed and built for water as a heat transfer medium.
-To protect boiler systems from frost, it may be necessary to treat the boiler water or circulating water with antifreeze.
+To protect boiler systems from frost, it may be necessary to treat the boiler or circuit water with antifreeze.

 When doing so, observe the following: